I Love Chicken: Production

-The story was written by showrunner Bob Camp and Jim Gomez, with Ron Hughart directing.
-Peter Avanzino produced the storyboards.
-It differed from the usual "gag reels" episodes produced during the Games Animation seasons, focusing more on the characters rather than jokes.
+The story was written by showrunner Bob Camp and Jim Gomez, and was directed by Ron Hughart, who would go on to direct episodes of Futurama and become supervising director for American Dad!.
+Storyboards were provided by Peter Avanzino, who would also go on to direct episodes of Futurama.
+Given that this was an obvious I Love Lucy parody, it differed from the usual "gag reel" episodes produced during the Games Animation seasons, focusing heavily on the characters rather than jokes.

 Reception

-The American critic Thad Komorowski rated the episode four stars out of five, noting that the episode was Camp at his best as he did not direct the episode after writing it.
+The American critic Thad Komorowski rated the episode four stars out of five, noting that the episode was Camp at his best as he did not direct the episode after writing it, leaving Hughart to take directing duties.